omkarcloud/google-maps-scraper/README.md

 Gmaps.places(queries)
 ```

 You can scrape a maximum of 120 leads per search, as Google does not display any more search results beyond that.
-However, don't worry about running out of leads as there are thousands of cities in our beautiful world :).
+However, don't worry about running out of leads as there are thousands of cities in our world :).

 ### ❓ How to Scrape a Specific Search Query?
 To scrape a specific query, update the `queries` list with your desired query.